 I get these questions or comments a lot.
 Where do I begin?
 How do I find the time to make art?
 How do you manage to have a full time job and also make art regularly?

 These questions remind me of myself before I started painting more regularly.

 Also, for me it was art and painting.
 For you, it could be making sock puppets.
 There's not one right way to be creative.
 You do you.

-When we see an artist sharing their art online, one painting after another painting after another, it can often feel like its almost impossible to get to a point where you could do it that regularly too.
+When we see an artist sharing their art online, one painting after another....after another, it can often feel like its almost impossible to even start...let alone get to a point where you could do it that regularly.
 This stops us from starting at all.
 We give up before we even start.
-Also, let me stress heavily on one thing: making art everyday is not a sign of success.
+We limit ourselves before even trying.
+Making art everyday is not a sign of success.
 You do you.
+You find what works for you.
 You make as much art as YOU want, as frequently as YOU want.
-The point is to find that rhythm and to get into that habit.
-That habit is one of self love.
-We give ourselves permission to nourish our souls in this manner.
-I have found these 3 ways below to be helpful when time is seemingly a hurdle to begin.
-Take a peek!
+The important thing to remember is to find a rhythm that works and to get into that habit.

 This could be:

 A table you don't use as often for other endeavours

 A tray you can pick up and put away or hide from kiddos